erszcz/msc-thesis/dfly-multiboot.md

 The `-l` flag tells `readelf` to list just the program headers (a.k.a. segments).

-`dloader` can load such a kernel just fine, thanks to its algorithm for reading ELF images.
+`dloader` can load such kernel just fine, thanks to its algorithm for reading ELF images.
 First, it ignores the physical addresses embedded in the ELF image.
 Second, it calculates the load address based on the entry address stored in the image.

-The entry address is read from the ELF header[^ft:ehdr-entry] and then passed to an architecture word size aware function that will read the ELF image.
+The entry address is read from the ELF header[^ft:ehdr-entry] and then passed to a function aware of the architecture word size that will read the ELF image.
 The signature of this function is automatically generated using the `__elfN(loadimage)`[^ft:elfn-macro] macro, so that the same definition, written with appropriate care,